MatthewClark2/SeminarProject/project/src/main/resources/prj.clark.lang.impl/LanguageSpec.md

     { key : value, key : value, ... }

-You can also define dictionaries using a list of keys and a function to transform keys into values like so:

-    { x : f(x) | nums } // Generates a dictionary where each element from nums is associated with the value after applying the function f.

-Due to the complexity of determining whether or not an input list terminates, or whether or not a value belongs to an infinite sequence, all dictionaries are fully formed at their time of creation.
-The standard iterator for a dictionary is over the list of its keys with no guarantee as to their order.
-There is no syntactic for filtering out entries based on their value.
+Note that dictionaries are fully formed at their time of creation as opposed to lists.

 #### Type Compliance
 `Sequenced, Iterable, Indexed, Printable`